unix2002/jarch/README.md

 # jarch
-This repo serves as storage for my personal config files, and also for any other files needed to create jarch-linux, my personal linux distrobution.
+This repo serves as storage for my personal config files, and also for any other files needed to create jarch-linux, my personal linux distrobution Jarch.

 An overview of all the files: